 Unaccompanied minors are subject to different kind of guardianship regimes based on their legal status in Slovenia.
 Upon arrival in Slovenia, they are appointed a legal guardian for a special case according to the provisions of the Family Code.[1]
-After the border procedure is completed, the minor is accompanied to the Foreigners Centre or another institution.
+After the “preliminary procedure” is completed, the minor is accompanied to the accommodation centre for unaccompanied minors in Postojna or in rare cases in Logatec.
 This means that a new legal guardian for a special case is appointed based on the new geographical location.
 In both cases, the legal guardian for a special case is normally the Centre for social services.
 If the unaccompanied minor applies for international protection, then a new legal guardian (for asylum-seeking unaccompanied minor) is appointed in line with the provisions of the International Protection Act.[2]
 The responsibility of the legal guardian ends when the child becomes of age or when the international procedure is completed.
 After the international procedure is completed and the minor either obtained international protection or is in the return procedure, a legal guardian for a special case is again appointed in accordance with the Family Code.[3]
 This means that, in practice; unaccompanied children can be appointed at least three legal guardians throughout their stay in Slovenia.

 A legal guardian is not appointed if the child is married and older than 15 years old.[4]